trevorbaca/stirrings_still/stirrings_still/etc/segments.md

     [A.18] (62 + long)
     (1 measure)
     largo governs stage;
-    tutti ellipses resume and repeat:
+    tutti circles resume and repeat:
         damped lh resumes and repeats;
         slow rate resumes and repeats;
         p resumes and repeats;